 The song “This is a Man’s World’ comes to mind as I think about heart disease.
 Heart disease is a male disease and so many of the signs and symptoms discussed, the treatment and focus are about how it affects men.
 Many of the health risk factors that increase the risk of heart disease are only experienced by women.
 For example, Polycystic ovary syndrome (PCOS), endometriosis, and pregnancy related diseases increase her chance.
 That is in addition to all the similar risk factors that they share with men like high cholesterol, diabetes, high blood pressure, obesity, smoking, stress, and depression.
 Many of these risks affecting the outcome of women and heart diseases are more compared to their male counterparts.
 Family history and ethnicity plays a large role in women in when and how often they will be affected by heart diseases.

 The fact is that women are more likely to die from heart disease because many individuals including some doctors don’t take it as seriously in women compared to men.
 Yet many women would say they have no knowledge about it and/or their doctors do not discuss these issues with them.
 There are many studies that have shown that the risk factors associated with heart disease in women out rank similar factors in compared to their male counter parts.
 Some of these factors are presented in women months just prior to them having their heart attack.
 Women tend to be more adversely affected and more impacted than men by a heart attack.
-They often have longer recoveries and have a higher chance of having another heart attack within 12 months after having the first attack.
+They often have longer recoveries and have a higher chance of having another heart attack within 12 months after having a heart attack.
 Again all of these factors are due to how signs and symptoms are perceived in woman and how they are treated or in many cases not treated.

 Signs & Symptoms